awsdocs/amazon-ec2-user-guide-windows/doc_source/connecting_to_windows_instance.md

 + **Enable inbound RDP traffic from your IP address to your instance**

   Ensure that the security group associated with your instance allows incoming RDP traffic from your IP address\.
 The default security group does not allow incoming RDP traffic by default\.
-For more information, see [Authorizing Inbound Traffic for Your Windows Instances](authorizing-access-to-an-instance.md)\.
+For more information, see [Authorizing inbound traffic for your Windows instances](authorizing-access-to-an-instance.md)\.
 + For the best experience using Internet Explorer, run the latest version\.

 ## Connect to Your Windows Instance<a name="connect-rdp"></a>